ROCm/rocSHMEM/README.md

 implementation.
 This forwarding of requests is transparent to the programmer, who only sees the GPU-side interface.

-The GPU Direct Async (GDA) backend allows for rocSHMEM to construct NIC operations directly within the GPU.
+The GPU Direct Async (GDA) backend allows for rocSHMEM to issue communication operations to the NIC directly from the device-side code, without involving a CPU proxy. within the GPU.
 During initialization we prepare network resources for each NIC vendor using the vendor-appropriate Direct Verbs APIs.